laashub-soa/neco-apps/docs/deploy.md

 ### Apply changes

-1. Deployment team confirms all changes the since last commit of `origin/release` branch are stable according to the `neco-ops` CI result and the staging cluster deployment by `origin/master`.
+1. Deployment team confirms all changes the since last commit of `origin/release` branch are stable according to the CI result and the staging cluster deployment by `origin/master`.
 2. Developer adds a git tag `release-YYYY.MM.DD-UNIQUE_ID` with `master HEAD` branch, and push the tag.
     **TODO: This operation might be automated by the simple script**
     ```console